vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls: who, *when he had found one pearl of great price, went and sold all that he had, and bought it*.
 {% ct 'Matthew 13:45' %}

 Truth is a free gift that can be obtained “without money and without price” by the poorest and the richest; yet, because we live in a world where good and evil are at war, error and deception strive for supremacy over truth.
 Due to Satan’s incessant warfare against it, truth often brings reproach, inconvenience, and sacrifice into the lives of those who, having found it in God’s Word, consider it better than gold and sweeter than honey.
-Some are willing to sacrifice everything for it, while personal gain, convenience, or even persecution causes others to abandon it.
+Some are willing to sacrifice everything for it, while personal gain, convenience, or persecution causes others to abandon it.

 ## Does Jesus change?

 > Jesus Christ the *same yesterday, and to day, and for ever*.
 {% ct 'Hebrews 13:8' %}

-> My covenant will I not break, nor *alter the thing that is gone out of my lips*.
-{% ct 'Psalm 89:34' %}

 ## What were the Ten Commandments written on?

-> And he gave unto Moses, when he had made an end of communing with him upon mount Sinai, two tables of testimony, *tables of stone*, written with the finger of God.
+> And he gave unto Moses, when he had made an end of communing with him upon mount Sinai, two tables of testimony, *tables of stone, written with the finger of God*.
 {% ct 'Exodus 31:18' %}

-God wrote the Ten Commandments Himself on tablets of stone to illustrate their unchanging, eternal nature.
+God wrote the Ten Commandments Himself on tablets of stone to demonstrate their unchanging and eternal nature.

 ## What did Jesus say about the law?